YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

   type ('a1, 'a2, 'b1, 'b2) groundi = (('a1, 'a2) ground, ('b1, 'b2) logic) MyLogic.injected
 end;;
 ```
-Injection of non-regular recursive types is not discussed here.

 ### Compiling the type definitions

 The types that we learnt in this lesson are put together